zhutoutoutousan/chess-game/README.md

     - [ ] Use pawn class property ```canBeEnPassent```
       - [ ] The property switch back to ```false``` before the next move
         - [ ] It happened in the ```RunAI()``` function
+          - [ ] Thinking over this question surpasses the current mental capacity, write it down
         - [ ] WORKAROUND: maybe you can add store Enpassant and store it back
     - [ ] <span style="color: red">Chrome devTool technique</span>(optional)
       - [ ] Gather as much information as you can